 School dances, assemblies, and other activities are held periodically during the school day.
-Students who receive ISS/OSS/Alternative Placement after the event is announced up to the day of the event will not be permitted to attend and will not receive a refund for tickets that have been purchased.
+Students who receive ISS/OSS/Alternative Placement after the event is announced will not be permitted to attend and will not receive a refund for tickets they have purchased.
+Students that have a CLASS III offense may not be allowed to participate, regardless of the events announcement.